 In contrast, if you're not very hungry,

-you might be willing
+you might be willing to pay very little.

-It's that old adage about,
+It's that old adage about water being

-just walked out of the desert.
+the most valuable resource on Earth to somebody that's just walked out of the desert.

-if you have water and you live in a city,
+On the other hand, if you have water and you live in city or something like that,

 the water is worth almost nothing.

-different customers are willing
+The idea is that intuitively, different customers are

 willing to pay different amounts for exactly the same product.

-when you go to, say a car dealership.
+You probably see this when you go to, say, a car dealership.

-You haggle with the car dealer
+You haggle with the car dealer,

 because you're willing to pay a different amount than somebody else might be willing to.

 This applies in lots of different contexts across lots of different industries,

 and if you start looking around I bet that you'll find

-where even, in your day-to-day life,
+a few circumstances where even in your day-to-day life,

-based on their level of demand.
+you can observe different prices for different customers, based on their level of demand.